Last updated: March 5, 2023

 Leave No Trace Tips

-- Pack out all waste, including toilet paper.
+- Pack out all waste, including human waste and toilet paper.

 - Good campsites are found, not made.
 Choose a spot where you do not need to move rocks or disturb vegetation.